Berrysoft/XamlCpp/README.md

 An example is [here](./ui_controls/test/src/main.cpp)

 GUI is divided into several parts.
-The basic framework is divided into two parts, one for desktop environment and another for mobile environment(on plan).
-Others projects, containing controls, are framework-independent and should work on all platforms.
-This design is based on a truth that we can't simply port the GUI for desktop to mobile environment, but should rewrite the front-end to make better use of different features.
+The basic UI project is responsible for the main loop, windows and system dialogs.
+It is necessary to run a GUI application.

-### UI(Desktop)
+### UI
 It supports desktop environment with concepts of "window" and "screen", and many dialogs like "message box" and "file box".
 It also supports high DPI settings even on Windows.
 #### Supported platforms